HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   )
 }}

-Its key fields, such as `dc.title` and `dc.language`, show **minimal year-on-year changes**, maintaining a consistent presence primarily in **academic and legacy web projects**.
+Its key fields, such as `dc.title` and `dc.language`, show minimal year-on-year changes, maintaining a consistent presence primarily in academic and legacy web projects.

-An increase in the use of `dc.source` reflects a growing emphasis on **citing original sources**, while fields like `dc.identifier` continue to be crucial for **resource identification**.
+An increase in the use of `dc.source` reflects a growing emphasis on citing original sources, while fields like `dc.identifier` continue to be crucial for resource identification.
 However, specialized fields such as `dcterms.identifier` have seen declining adoption, signaling that Dublin Core is less central in today's web environments.

-Interestingly, **Dublin Core** retains relevance in **multilingual document management**, particularly through the `dc.language` field, which is essential for managing and categorizing content in multiple languages.
-This makes it a valuable tool in contexts where **document metadata** needs to support internationalization and localization efforts.
+Interestingly, Dublin Core retains relevance in multilingual document management, particularly through the `dc.language` field, which is essential for managing and categorizing content in multiple languages.
+This makes it a valuable tool in contexts where document metadata needs to support internationalization and localization efforts.

-Overall, while Dublin Core is being gradually outpaced by more versatile formats like JSON-LD, it continues to serve **niche needs** where **structured document metadata** and **multilingual support** are critical.
+Overall, while Dublin Core is being gradually outpaced by more versatile formats like JSON-LD, it continues to serve niche needs where structured document metadata and multilingual support are critical.

 ## Open Graph

 Open Graph continues to be one of the most widely implemented structured data formats, particularly in the context of **social media sharing**.
-The `og:image` tag remains the most frequently used property, reflecting the growing emphasis on **visual content optimization**.
-Other image-related tags, such as `og:image:width` and `og:image:height`, have also seen a steady increase in adoption as websites strive to enhance the **presentation of shared content** across platforms.
+The `og:image` tag remains the most frequently used property, reflecting the growing emphasis on visual content optimization.
+Other image-related tags, such as `og:image:width` and `og:image:height`, have also seen a steady increase in adoption as websites strive to enhance the presentation of shared content across platforms.

 {{ figure_markup(
   image="open-graph-usage-by-year.png",